YotpoLtd/metorikku/README.md

 * In order to measure your consumer lag you can use the ```consumerGroup``` parameter to track your application offsets against your kafka input. <br />
 This will commit the offsets to kafka, as a new dummy consumer group.

+* In order to deserialize your kafka stream messages with confluent's [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html), add the  ```schemaRegistryUrl``` option to the kafka input config

 #### Instrumentation
 One of the most useful features in Metorikku is it's instrumentation capabilities.